19:02

 And it really is a journey,

-I found a sense of peace in aging because I've chosen to chew now of the harsh words of an anti-aging culture and instead tune in to my own inner wisdom and knowing.
+I've found a sense of peace in aging because I've chosen to tune out of the harsh words of an anti-aging culture and instead tune in to my own inner wisdom and knowing.

 What I can share with you is this.